cuappdev/ithaca-transit-backend/README.md

 Run `npm start` to startup the backend at `localhost:3000`.

-You can run `sh scripts` to kill any remaining processes.
+You can run `npm run cleanup` to kill any GraphHopper processes.
+This is useful in case the GraphHopper server cannot be started if the port (default 8989) is already bound.

 ### Supported requests